 Currently, The Bahamas has only one Doppler Weather Radar installed at the Lynden Pindling International Airport, in the capital city Nassau, on the island of New Providence.
 It covers the Northwest Bahamas but only a portion of the Central Bahamas.
 The Southeast Bahamas is completely without coverage.
 After Hurricane Joaquin caused widespread destruction in the Central Bahamas and the Southeast Bahamas in 2015, the Government of The Bahamas heeded the cry of the meteorology department and decided to invest in a network of Doppler Weather Radars that will cover the whole country whose land and sea area is on par with that of Cuba.When looking for the best suitable provider, the Department of Meteorology soon turned to Vaisala.

 “We have over 40 years of history with Vaisala, and Vaisala has provided the most robust and reliable equipment.
 In this case, it was also important that Vaisala thought of the whole picture for The Bahamas – not just trying to made the deal.
 Training, for example, was an essential part of the contract for us,” Mr. Basden points out.
 The contract was signed with Vaisala partnering with FMI on October 26th 2016.
 Vaisala will provide The Bahamas with four Doppler Weather Radars, nine Automatic Weather Observation Systems (AWOS) for airports, sixteen Automatic Weather Stations (AWS), one Direct Readout Ground Station (DRGS), and related services.
+All of the weather observation systems will be networked enabling remote monitoring and diagnostics from a central location by Vaisala Observation Network Manager.
 FMI will provide meteorological software and training.

 The deliveries will start at the beginning of 2017, to be completed by the end of 2019.